 Galleries Section | Booth B22

-At 2017 Art Basel Miami Beach, Cherry and Martin will present the work of five artists of different backgrounds and different generations: Kwame BRATHWAITE, Brian BRESS, Holly COULIS, Katy COWAN and Adam SILVERMAN.
-A selection of photographs by Kwame Brathwaite from the early 60s will hang side-by-side with new works by Brian Bress, Holly Coulis, Katy Cowan and Adam Silverman.
+At 2017 Art Basel Miami Beach, Cherry and Martin will present the work of six artists of different backgrounds and different generations: Kwame BRATHWAITE, Brian BRESS, Holly COULIS, Katy COWAN, Tomory DODGE and Adam SILVERMAN.
+A selection of photographs by Kwame Brathwaite from the early 60s will hang side-by-side with new works by Brian Bress, Holly Coulis, Katy Cowan, Tomory Dodge and Adam Silverman.

 The current moment in art is one of real introspection.
 Two decades into the 21st century, focus is being directed towards the power of artworks produced by women and people of color.
 At the same time, mediums once on the edge of the contemporary art conversation - ceramics, photography, textiles and video - have moved from margin to center.
 Add in the new social dynamics wrought by media and technology, and it becomes clear that there are changes occurring with regard to how we define art objects and what makes them successful.
 This makes sense given the current political, social and environmental climate, and opens up exciting new possibilities for human creativity and expression.